sasjs/sasjs.io/slidesgeeks.md

 - Automated Deployment

 <!-- TRANSCRIPT
-In terms of deployment SAS does make it very easy to just open up a web application such as Environment Manager or SAS Studio and start writing code and making changes.
+In terms of deployment, SAS makes it very easy to just open up Environment Manager or SAS Studio and start making changes.

 This strategy might work well if there are just one or two users on the box, but it's a risky way of working as you have no real mechanism to roll back changes to to track the changes being made.

 A centralised model might involve the developer writing some release notes and preparing a package for an administrator to promote.
-This provides some level of control, but does create a bottleneck on the administrators.
+This provides some level of control, but creates a bottleneck on administrators.

-Automated deployment is really the best strategy, especially in Viya where everything can now performed using REST APIs and commandline tools.
+Automated deployment is really the best strategy, especially in Viya where everything can be performed using REST APIs and commandline tools.
 A change might be reviewed as part of a pull request, and autodeployed following a merge to a nominated GIT branch, providing full transparency and the ability to run automated tests with every commit.
 -->